Dr Vily Papageorgiou

 - Investigating the relationship between pedagogy, design, technology and learning spaces

-- Professional development and teacher training.
+- Professional learning and development.

 Please email Vily if you are interested in forming research collaboration or for PhD / PGT supervision in one of the above research areas.